SummaryRead the full fact sheet

 - Engage friends and family to help distract you from your cravings and keep you motivated.

-- Remember the four Ds: delay acting on the craving for five minutes and it will usually pass, do some deep breathing, drink water, or do something else.
+- delay acting on the craving for five minutes and it will usually pass

 One of the biggest challenges many people face in the early days of quitting is the regular cravings.
 Some cravings are your body physically wanting nicotine, but some are also related to your daily routines.

-Changing your routine can help eliminate those triggers that tell your brain it’s time for to smoke.
+Changing your routine can help avoid those triggers that tell your brain it’s time for a smoke.

 Here are some ideas for activities to do instead of smoking at those times you usually reach for the cigarettes: